Fun fact: Social media marketing and B2B do go hand-in-hand. Are you surprised? You’re not alone.

 Whether it’s a quick 10-second animated graphic or a 30-second how-to video, be sure to incorporate some video content into your B2B digital marketing strategy on Instagram.

 And here’s why: Images work well for B2C marketing, but for B2B, customers are more interested in how your product works — this is traditionally easier to show via video content.

 So if you’re ever wondering, “Hmm…should I shell out for a videographer or video marketer?” the answer should be:

 And if that’s a little too fancy for you right now, just stick to Canva to create fun, short videos for Instagram (psst…that’s what we do!).

-In 2021, Instagram is a necessity for B2B digital marketing efforts.
+Instagram is a necessity for B2B digital marketing efforts.
 It’s easy to be intimidated by its complexity, but we promise it’ll be well worth the effort and time.

 We hope these tips have been helpful for you!
 If you liked these, be sure to check out our recent blog post: “Should digital marketers continue to use Facebook for B2B content marketing?”

 Digital Marketing Specialist